 “In India, previous Law Commissions and various Governmental Committees have suggested various directory time frames both as guidelines to Courts for the timely disposal of cases, and as standards by which delay in the system can be measured.”

-Must Read: What Is the Role of Media in Judiciary
+Must Read: What Is the Role of Media in Judiciary?

-In many situations, we have witnessed people resorting to other means of settlement which is neither legal nor fair.
-On 16th August 2021, India saw a woman and man set themselves on fire in front of the Supreme Court due to their pending rape case (where a speedy trial is provisioned) for the last 2 years.
+In many situations, we have witnessed people resorting to other means of settlement, which is neither legal nor fair.
+On 16th August 2021, India saw a woman and a man set themselves on fire in front of the Supreme Court due to their pending rape case (where a speedy trial is provisioned) for the last 2 years.

 A few steps that be taken to make it the last awful incident are: